HM Prison Shepton Mallet: American military executions

 Initially, the remains of American prisoners executed at Shepton Mallet were interred in unmarked graves at "Plot X" in Brookwood Cemetery, Surrey.
-Plot X was located in a distant corner of the cemetery, away from the other plots and adjacent to tool sheds and a compost heap.
+Plot X was in a distant corner of the cemetery, away from the other plots and next to toolsheds and a compost heap.
 Executed prisoners interred there were not given coffins, but were put into cotton mattress covers and buried in individual graves under numbered markers.
 Plot X had room for one hundred graves and was the first effort to segregate executed Army prisoners from those who had been killed in combat.

 In 1949, all eighteen bodies were exhumed.
-The remains of David Cobb were repatriated to his home of Dothan, Alabama.
+The remains of David Cobb were repatriated to his home town of Dothan, Alabama.
 The remaining 17 were reburied in Plot E at Oise-Aisne American Cemetery and Memorial in France.
-Plot E is a private section intended for the "dishonoured dead" which is situated across the road from the main cemetery.
+Plot E is a private section intended for the "dishonoured dead" which lies across the road from the main cemetery.
 Visits to Plot E are not encouraged.
 Public access is difficult because the area is concealed, surrounded by bushes, and is closed to visitors.
 In any case, all the grave markers in Plot E bear only numbers (not names), which makes identification of individual soldiers impossible without the key.
 The US government published a list identifying the occupants of each grave in 2009.

 British military use

-In September 1945 the prison was once again taken over by the British Army and became a British military prison ("glasshouse") for service personnel.
+In September 1945, the prison was once again taken over by the British Army and became a British military prison ("glasshouse") for service personnel.
 It was used for soldiers who were going to be discharged after serving their sentence, provided that sentences were less than two years.
 (If more than two years, the sentence was served in a civilian prison.)

 Amongst the soldiers held here were the Kray twins who, while serving out their national service in the gaol after absconding, met Charlie Richardson.
-Discipline was very strict and the punishments meted out to prisoners were reportedly extremely severe.
+Discipline was strict and the punishments meted out to prisoners were reportedly extremely severe.
 On 10 March 1959 a riot (officially termed a mutiny) began in the dining hall.
 Thirteen soldiers were subsequently tried by court martial, and five were sentenced to three years' imprisonment; the remainder were acquitted.